atul-github/linkedin-posts/README.md

 ## Using LLM

+**Pros**:
-**Pros**: Very accurate and limited to quality of prompt and token sizes.
+Very accurate and limited to quality of prompt and token sizes.
+Dependent on the quality of the prompt and token sizes.

+**Cons**:
+Expensive
-**Cons**: Expensive and cannot prepopulate 'closeness' rank
+Cannot prepopulate the 'closeness' rank.

 ## Training Model
-* Create a dataset for linkedin post and rank it based on closeness
+* Create a dataset of LinkedIn posts and rank them based on "closeness".
-* Train model based on quality and quantiy of data (Fine-tune with RoBERTa, of using Transformer based model or simple TF-IDF Logistic Regression)
+* Train a model using the data (fine-tune with RoBERTa or use a Transformer-based model or simple TF-IDF Logistic Regression).
-* Supply text from post to get 'closeness' rank that would classify relation between two people, for example Poster and Commenter
+* Supply text from posts to get a 'closeness' rank, which classifies the relationship between two people (e.g., Poster and Commenter).
-* I have attempted that with simple titles_model that would rank title.
+* I attempted this with a simple title model to rank titles.

-**Pros** : Can train model with good amount of data / not expensive **Cons** : Difficult to implement.
-Need to build dataset.
-Requires expertise.
+**Pros** :
+Can train model large dataset

+**Cons** :
+* Need to create good quality dataset.
+* Requires expertise.

 ## Sentiment analysis

 * Sentiment analysis using readymade models can give you decent results in terms of +ve or -ve tone

+**Pros** :
-**Pros** : Easy to use.
+Easy to use.

+**Cons** :
-**Cons** : Not accurate and cannot classify relation between two members
+Not accurate and cannot classify relation between two members